MrDamiAde/Active-Directory/README.md

 ```

-The screenshot below confirms the success:
+The screenshot below confirms its success:

 ![Screenshot 2024-08-18 191615](https://github.com/user-attachments/assets/2bb1285e-2ede-4bb3-a639-e00b45b627c9)

-### Implimenting Group Polocies
+### Step 5.
+Implementing Group Policies

-I will now implement a strong password GPO to ensure all users and groups in the 'CompanyUsers' OU are abiding by the safe standards of password setting.
+I will now implement a strong password GPO to ensure all users and groups in the 'CompanyUsers' OU are abiding by the safety standards of password setting.

 ```Powershell
 New-GPO -Name "Strong Password Policy" -Comment "Enforces strong password requirements."